-- how to make informed choices about money management - about the risks of gambling, fraud and cybercrime, how to assess these risks and reduce vulnerability to becoming involved - how to assess and evaluate the behaviours and influence of role models - how personal values influence decisions and behaviour in all aspects of life

-- about relationship expectations: - how to identify and evaluate own beliefs and values in relation to these - how to assertively communicate relationship expectations - how to recognise manipulation and coercion, how to seek and assertively give or not give consent - how to evaluate and manage the influence of pornography - how to identify the

-- how to manage influences to make healthy lifestyle choices - how and why to maintain a healthy balance between time online and other activities - how to access health services with confidence, e.g. smoking cessation, dental and GP services - how to monitor health, e.g. through self-examination and using screening services

-- about different types of relationships and families, including single parents, step parents, same sex parents, blended families, foster and adoptive parents - how to identify and evaluate parenting skills and assess readiness for parenthood to recognise that fertility changes over time and evaluate the implications of this - to evaluate beliefs, influences and circumstances that

-- how to manage the transition to adulthood and decision making around work, finances and future decisions, - understanding tax, national insurance, different working contracts and pensions - to understand different types of working contracts and employee rights - to understand what a pension is and how it can benefit them when they are older

-- how to make positive, informed decisions relating to substances, including drugs, alcohol and nicotine use - about the laws relating to substances - strategies to manage influence in relation to substances - about contraception and how to access advice and support in relation to sexual health

-- about the challenges and opportunities transition to adulthood brings - strategies to promote personal safety in new and independent settings, including online - signs of abusive relationships, and where and how to access support and report concerns, including online - to evaluate attitudes towards sexual assault and their impact; how to challenge victimblaming, including when abuse occurs online - how to respond to harassment, including online, and violence; - where to seek help - how to make informed decisions about marriage and other long term commitments - about the unacceptability of forced marriage and how to safely seek help - how personal data is generated, collected and shared and may be used with the aim of influencing decisions - how to recognise when social media disproportionately features inaccurate information or

-- how to assess and manage risks associated with cosmetic and aesthetic procedures, e.g. - tattooing, piercings and the use of sunbeds - about blood, organ and stem cell donation and how to make informed decisions in relation to these
+• how to make informed choices about money management a e h e bout relationship expectations: how to identify and evaluate own beliefs • how to manage influences to make healthy lifestyle choices • about different types of relationships and families, including single parents, step • how to manage the transition to adulthood and decision making • how to make positive, informed decisions relating to substances, • about the risks of gambling, fraud and cybercrime, how to assess these risks and reduce vulnerability to becoming involved a to • h co re nd values in relation o these now to assertively communicate elationship • how and why to maintain a healthy balance between time online and other activities how to access health • parents, same sex parents, blended families, foster and adoptive parents how to identify and evaluate parenting • around work, finances and future decisions, understanding tax, national insurance, different working contracts and • including drugs, alcohol and nicotine use about the laws relating to substances • how to assess and evaluate the behaviours and influence of role models h n a now to recognise nanipulation and coercion, how to seek and assertively give or not give consent - services with confidence, e.g. smoking cessation, dental and GP services skills and assess readiness for parenthood to recognise that fertility changes over time • pensions to understand different types of working contracts and employee rights • strategies to manage influence in relation to substances about contraception • how personal values influence decisions and behaviour in all aspects of life h n o h now to evaluate and nanage the influence of pornography now to identify the • how to monitor health, e.g. through self-examination and using screening services • implications of this to evaluate beliefs, influences and circumstances that • to understand what a pension is and how it can benefit them when they are older and how to access advice and support in relation to sexual health about the challenges and opportunities transition to adulthood brings strategies to promote personal safety in new and independent settings, including online signs of abusive relationships, and where and how to access support and report concerns, including online to evaluate attitudes towards sexual assault and their impact; how to challenge victim- blaming, including when abuse occurs online how to respond to harassment, including online, and violence; where to seek help how to make informed decisions about marriage and other long term commitments about the unacceptability of forced marriage and how to safely seek help how personal data is generated, collected and shared and may be used with the aim of influencing decisions how to recognise when social media disproportionately features inaccurate information or how to assess and manage risks associated with cosmetic and aesthetic procedures, e.g. tattooing, piercings and the use of sunbeds about blood, organ and stem cell donation and how to make informed decisions in relation to these inform decisions in relation to pregnancy how to access appropriate advice and support in relation to pregnancy, including miscarriage strategies to manage grief and loss, including bereavement and how to access support for self or others how to show compassion and empathy for others who are experiencing challenging situations to understand options after year11 to understand what a CV is and how to complete one to know what employers are looking for to understand how to open a bank account to understand how to budget and manage your own finances how to balance time online with other activities how to recognise and manage influences online to consolidate first aid and life- saving skills Managing personal and social risks.